htcondor/htcondor/docs/admin-manual/cm-configuration.rst

 :index:`condor_adstash`

-HTCondor supports pushing *condor_schedd* and *condor_startd* job history ClassAds to Elasticsearch (and other targets) via the :tool:`condor_adstash` tool/daemon.
+HTCondor supports pushing *condor_schedd* and *condor_startd* job and job epoch ClassAds to Elasticsearch (and other targets) via the :tool:`condor_adstash` tool/daemon.
-:tool:`condor_adstash` collects job history ClassAds as specified by its configuration, either querying specified daemons' histories or reading job history ClassAds from a specified file, converts each ClassAd to a JSON document, and pushes each doc to the configured Elasticsearch index.
+:tool:`condor_adstash` collects job ClassAds as specified by its configuration, either querying specified daemons or reading job ClassAds from a specified file, converts each ClassAd to a JSON document, and pushes each doc to the configured Elasticsearch index.
 The index is automatically created if it does not exist, and fields